Terrapin Hideaway

 Parking: Cantwell Cliffs OH-374, Rockbridge, OH 43149 | GPS Tracking: (39.539874, -82.575814)

-Cantwell Cliffs, nestled in Hocking Hills, Ohio, is a must-see for nature enthusiasts.
-Known for its deep valleys and towering cliffs, this stunning location offers breathtaking views and a journey into the heart of Ohio's natural beauty.
-The area provides a tranquil setting, perfect for hiking and exploration, with trails winding through lush forests and alongside dramatic, rocky outcrops.
-The eponymous cliffs, carved by millions of years of erosion, feature unique formations such as the unfortunately-named ‘Fat Woman's Squeeze’, a narrow passageway that leads to the bottom of the ravine.
+Cantwell Cliffs in Hocking Hills, Ohio, is a must-see for nature lovers.
+The area features deep valleys and towering cliffs.
+It offers breathtaking views and a chance to explore Ohio’s natural beauty.
+Trails pass through lush forests and by dramatic rocky outcrops.
+They create a peaceful setting for hiking and exploring.
+The cliffs, shaped over millions of years, feature unique formations.
+One is “Fat Woman's Squeeze,” a narrow passage that leads to the bottom of the ravine.
 The site also includes a series of natural staircases, adding a sense of adventure to your hike.

 Hike Length: 0.5 miles